 This section outlines a step-by-step process that will help increase your chances of finding workers that meet your needs and fit your business.
 It includes tools, tips and techniques for each step from describing and posting job positions, reviewing resumes and screening applicants, conducting interviews and rating job candidates to making a job offer.

 Finding the right person for a job is not as straightforward as you might think.
-Several important steps are needed and following an organized set of activities can make the task easier and more successful.
+Following an organized set of activities such as these can make the task easier and more successful.

 Before you start the recruitment process you need a clear job description.
 This will help you to write your job ad and be objective in assessing job applicants.
 Job Descriptions commonly include the following categories: